 It is possible that the findings from some lines of evidence may conflict with others (e.g., indoor air concentrations may be acceptable but sub-slab soil gas samples exceed screening criteria), and this should be anticipated in the project planning process.
-It is recommended that data collection be limited only to those specific lines of evidence needed for site decision making.
+It is recommended that data collection be targeted to lines of evidence needed for site decision making.